WEMAC: Women and Emotion Multi-modal Affective Computing dataset

+Volunteers' annotations are collected in two instants: prior to the experiment and during the experimentation.
+Before the experiment, each volunteer is provided with informed consent, a personal data form, and a general questionnaire to supply additional information related to cognition, appraisal, attention, personality traits, gender, and age.
+In this regard, the general questionnaire collects age group, recent physical activity or medication that can alter the physiological response of the participant, self-identified emotional burdens due to work, economic and personal situation, and mood biases (fears, phobias, and previous traumatic experiences).

-After the emotion-related video clip visualization, volunteers find a set of interactive screens within the virtual reality environment, developed with Unity software \cite{tfg_laura}.
-On these screens, volunteers label their emotional reactions.
-The annotation is done in the following order: \begin{enumerate} \item An audio signal containing speech is captured by the Oculus Rift S Headset embedded microphone.
-To this end, two questions are asked to the volunteers regarding the video stimuli right after its visualisation.
-These questions were designed to make the volunteers relive the emotions felt during the video visualization.
-Thus, they intend to capture the last traces of emotion in their voice. (e.g.: "What did you feel during the visualization of the video?", and "Could you describe what happened in the video using your own words?"\footnote{All the questions and answers are in Spanish.}). \item Modified Self-Assessment Manikins (SAM) \cite{samClara} are used to annotate the values of Valence/Pleasure, Arousal, and Dominance by a 9-point Likert scale.
-Such modified SAMs appear in Figure \ref{fig:methodologySAMUc3m4safetySAM}, and the process of redesign and assessment is detailed in \cite{sam_bbddlab}. \item Familiarity with the emotion felt and the situation displayed in the video-clip is also annotated.
-Both are answered using the same 9-point Likert scale as for the SAMs. \item Liking of the video is annotated through a binary yes-no question. \item Selection of one discrete emotion out of a total of $12$, already described in Table \ref{tableEmotions} \cite{preetiquetado}. \end{enumerate}
+During the experimental protocol, in addition to physiological information, the following self-assessment annotations are obtained after each visualized stimulus: \begin{itemize} \item Speech-based labeling: two questions regarding each video stimulus are asked immediately after its visualization.
+Their goal is to make the user relive the emotions felt during viewing.
+Some examples are "What did you feel during the visualization of the video?" or "Could you describe what happened in the video using your own words?".
+The answer is stored as an audio signal.
+Note that both questions and answers are in Spanish. \item Valence, Arousal, and Dominance: annotated using a $9$-point Likert scale supported by modified SAMs.
+Details about the redesign process of the SAMs can be found in \cite{samClara}. \item Familiarity with the emotion felt, the situation displayed in the clip, and the specific clip: annotated in three different questions.
+The two first consider a $9$-point Likert scale, whereas the last one considers a binary yes-no option. \item Liking of the video: annotated through a binary yes-no question. \item A discrete emotion out of a total of $12$ (\textit{joy, sadness, surprise, contempt, hope, fear, attraction, disgust, tenderness, anger, calm,} and \textit{tedium}) \cite{preetiquetado}. \end{itemize}